JFelling/git_datenight/README.txt

 To run the program, download datenight.py and IdeasList files.
 Open datenight.py in a code editor or command prompt to use.

 EXPLANATION OF CODE
 The code initializes by importing random, and reading in and formatting the lists of date night ideas for each location.
-It includes commented lines of code for testing that the lists have been imported correctly, should they be necessary.
+It includes commented lines of code for testing that the lists have been imported correctly, should that be necessary.
 The code then defines a function for generating a date idea based upon a user input of location, including edge cases.
-It then defines a function for adding
+It then defines a function for adding user generated ideas to the appropriate date ideas list and formatting the input to match.
+After the functions are defined, the rest of the code sets up print statements and options for user input to either add or generate random date ideas.
+If addind an idea, the code includes writing the idea back to the IdeasLists file in the appropriate location.
+Each option ends by allowing the user to restart or end the program.

 AREAS FOR FURTHER DEVELOPMENT
 As this project was a basic terminal game, there are a number of areas for further development outside the scope of the original project.
 These areas include: